 Choke in horses occurs when food matter becomes stuck within the oesophagus and does not pass through into the stomach.

 While not particularly common, it can be a very alarming condition to witness and deal with when it does occur.

 Thankfully, unlike humans who will actually stop breathing when they choke, this isn’t the case with horses.

 It is, however, important to get your horse the help he needs quickly.

-It is important to move quickly and get your horse the help he needs.
-Aside from the stress your horse will feel, we don’t want the blockage to damage your horse permanently and cause life-threatening issues.
+Aside from the stress your horse will feel, we don’t want the blockage to cause any permanent damage as this can result in life-threatening issues.